Haepapa/appres/README.md

 - Create databases with duplicate checking
 - Create collections with duplicate checking
-- Create string and email attributes with full configuration support
+- Create attributes with full configuration support for multiple types:
+  - String attributes with size, encryption, and array support
+  - Email attributes with validation and array support
+  - Integer attributes with min/max constraints and array support
+  - DateTime attributes with default values and array support
+  - Boolean attributes with default values and array support
 - Environment-based configuration
 - Comprehensive error handling and logging